wictorwilen/Microsoft-teams-docs/teams/botsmessages.md

 ## Cards

-Microsoft Teams supports the following cards which may have several properties and attachments.
+Microsoft Teams supports the following cards, which may have several properties and attachments.
 You can find information on how to use cards in the [.NET SDK](https://docs.botframework.com/en-us/csharp/builder/sdkreference/attachments.html#richcards) and [Node.js SDK](https://docs.botframework.com/en-us/node/builder/guides/examples/#demo-skype-calling) docs.

 * Hero card
 * Thumbnail card
-* Office 365 Connector card (Note: Office 365 Connectors do not properly render in iOS)

 Supported with modifications:
+* Office 365 Connector card&mdash;the `OpenUri`, `HttpPost`, and `ActionCard` actions and the `heroImage` field are not currently supported, and Office 365 Connectors do not render properly in iOS.
-* Sign-in card—the `signin` action is not supported.
+* Sign-in card&mdash;the `signin` action is not supported.
 You can replace the button action with `openUrl` to get the desired result.

 Not supported:
 * Receipt card